mrbrianevans/micro-voice-assistant/README.md

 # Micro Voice Assistant
-A voice assisstant built in Go using a microservices architecture.
+A voice assistant built in Go using a microservices architecture.

 ## Speech to text and text to speech
 [Microsoft Speech Service](https://docs.microsoft.com/en-gb/azure/cognitive-services/speech-service/)
 is used to convert user input speech to text and then convert the output text back to speech.

 ## Answer engine
-[Wolfram Alpha](https://products.wolframalpha.com/api/) is used to get answers to questions.
+[Wolfram Alpha Short Answers API](https://products.wolframalpha.com/short-answers-api/documentation/) is used to get answers to questions.

 ## Internal microservices
 All microservices respond to `POST` requests.